A list of my favorite WordPress themes and why! I also include my most hated themes(for better context). If you’re looking for pagebuilders, go here.

 WordPress (FREE / FREEMIUM) Themes:

-- KadenceThemes – nice and sweet.
+- KadenceThemes – nice UI and awesome template library.
 They also have a KadenceBlocks plugin.
 I like their clean design vibe that doesn’t have that generic stock look.

-- Blocksy – awesome.
+- Blocksy – awesome theme.
 Great coding, super fancy starter designs, awesome header/footer builder.
-They’ll soon be a big player IMO.
+Officially now a top player with big user base.

 - Astra – very customizable free theme, lightweight and runs fast, good for those using pagebuilders.
 The most popular free theme at the moment.
 Only problem is many bugs, slow support, autoloads in their other plugins!